nikita-rosendahl/cancermyeloidatlas/notebooks/README.md

-03_Pseudobulk_sample_correlation/            -- pseudo-bulking and correlation between all sample/DC pairs in atlas 04_scvi_integration/                         -- scvi integration done on atlas as a comparison to harmony 05_Brown_sc_data_DC2A_B/                     -- comparing cDC2A and cDC2B in atlas to those in Brown et al. 2019 06_Castro_et_al_2025_manuscript/             -- work done for the manuscrupt by Castro et al. 2025
+03_Pseudobulk_sample_correlation/            -- pseudo-bulking and correlation between all sample/DC pairs in atlas 04_scvi_integration/                         -- scvi integration done on atlas as a comparison to harmony 05_Brown_sc_data_DC2A_B/                     -- comparing cDC2A and cDC2B in atlas to those in Brown et al. 2019 06_Castro_et_al_2026_manuscript/             -- additional analysis done specifically for the manuscrupt by Castro et al. 2026

 ```